This post may contain affiliate links. Learn what that means for me and for you.

 Here are some of the most popular tactics pickpockets use to rob you:

 Pickpockets thrive in big crowds because it provides a lot of cover for thievery.
 They can snatch your wallet or slash your purse strap and disappear into the crowd before you even know what happened.
-Try to avoid extreme crowds on the street, in metro station, near tourist attractions, etc.
+Try to avoid extreme crowds on the street, in metro stations, near tourist attractions, etc.

 If you’re traveling with a lot of heavy luggage, watch out for this tactic.
 It happens the most in train and metro stations.
 The pickpocket will offer to “help” you carry your luggage up the stairs and will grab it before you can say a word.
 Meanwhile, his accomplice will pickpocket you.